grafana/grafana/docs/sources/alerting/alerting-rules/templates/examples.md

 A common use case for annotations is to display the specific query value or threshold that triggered the alert.

-For example, you can display the query value from the [`$values`](ref:reference-values) variable to inform about the CPU value that triggered the alert:
+For example, you can display the query value from the [`$values`](ref:reference-values) variable to inform about the CPU value that triggered the alert.

 ```
 CPU usage has exceeded 80% ({{ $values.A.value }}) for the last 5 minutes.